AAIP Processing Time 2026: How Long Does Alberta PNP Take?

 Stage 1: WEOI Pool Wait Time

-Since the Worker Expression of Interest (WEOI) system replaced direct applications in September 2024, every worker-focused stream now begins with a pool submission.
+Since the Worker Expression of Interest (WEOI) system replaced direct applications on September 30, 2024, every worker-focused stream now begins with a pool submission.
 Your profile sits in the pool until Alberta invites you to apply.
 This phase has no fixed duration — it depends on how frequently draws run for your stream and how competitive your profile score is.

 A profile remains valid in the pool for 12 months from submission.
 If you are not invited within 12 months, your WEOI expires and you must resubmit (and pay the $135 fee again).